countnazgul/Qlik-Sense-Rest-API/README.md

+## Qlik Sense REST API (Node/JavaScript)

-Interact with various Qlik Sense REST APIs (like Repository, Proxy, Engine and SaaS edition)
+Interact with Qlik Sense REST APIs (Repository, Proxy, Engine and SaaS) from a single package

 Lot to be done!

 ---

+## Motivation

+The short answer ...
+I needed it :D

+Long(er) answer:

+- communicate with multiple QS REST API services (not limited only to a single service) from single package
+- support multiple authentication mechanisms (certificates, header, JWT etc) **The package itself is not performing authentication**
+- good project to skill up my `TypeScript`

+## REST API coverage

+- [x] Repository (QSoW)
+- [x] Proxy (QSoW)
+- [x] Engine (QSoW)
+- [x] Generic (QSoW)
+- [ ] SaaS (QSoK) (next phase)
+- [ ] Engine JSON API through REST API (not guaranteed)

+---

+## Installation

+TBA

+---

-**Any "physical" content (like certificates, qvf files, extensions etc) have to be provided in advance.**
+**Any "physical" content (like certificates, qvf files, extension files etc) have to be provided in advance.**
 The package communicates with Qlik only and should not read files from the file system.
-Its not its job ... and make life easier when the package is used in the browser
+Its not its job ... and make life easier when the package is used in the browser ;)

-## Examples:
+## Examples

 - Certificates authentication